SebaMussini/university_excercises/Introduction_to_Economics/README.md

 # university_excercises
 In this folder, you'll find some excercises that i present in the course of Introduction to Economics.
-We cover topics such as Production Possibility Frontier (PPF), Budget Constraint and Absolute and Comparative Advantage.
+We cover topics such as Production Possibility Frontier (PPF), Budget Constraint, Absolute/Comparative Advantage and some approach to Keynesian economics.